jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-scan-x-tell-no-tales.md

 title: Scan X @ Tell No Tales
 date: 2018-02-19T11:26:49.195Z
 description: >-
-  In preparation for his performance on Saturday at Tell No Tales, we had a chat with lauded French techno DJ and composer, Stéphane Dri AKA Scan X about his live performances, longevity in the game and production partnership with fellow pioneer, Laurent Garnier.
+  We had a chat with lauded French techno DJ and composer, Stéphane Dri AKA Scan X about his live performances, longevity in the game and production partnership with fellow pioneer, Laurent Garnier.
 featuredImage: /img/scan-x.jpg